Carlinina/Logs-Analysis-Project/README.md

   2. Who are the most popular article authors of all time?
   3. On which days did more than 1% of requests lead to errors?
 ## Requirements
-You'll need:
+In order to run this program you will need the following:

+1. Computer (Windows or Mac OS)
+2. Python 2.7 installed
+3. psycopg2 module
+4. PostgreSQL database server
-1. Database software (provided by a Linux virtual machine)
+5. Database software (provided by a Linux virtual machine)
-2. Data to analyze, newsdata.sql file.
+6. Data to analyze, newsdata.sql file.
 The database includes three tables:
   - The authors table includes information about the authors of articles.
   - The articles table includes the articles themselves.
   - The log table includes one entry for each time a user has accessed the site.
-3. Python 2.7
-4. psycopg2 module
+7. Working knowlage of using the command-line.

 ## Instructions

-Before you start you need to create the following Views for each of the questions:
+1. Use the psql command-line tool to create the following Views for each of the questions in the database:

   Question1: